bruor/Apollo_m3u_to_strm/readme.md

 pip install numpy

-Download getstreams.py to a folder where you're going to create your library of .strm files. create a folder named tv, and a folder within that named vod create a folder named movie and a folder within that named vod
+Download getstreams.py to a folder where you're going to create your library of .strm files. create a subfolder named TV and another named Movies

-Create a file in the same folder as getstreams.py named movid_vod_urls.txt that contains the following line https://tvnow.best/api/list/YOUR_USERNAME/YOUR_PASSWORD/m3u8/movies
+Create a file in the same folder as getstreams.py named movid_vod_urls.txt that contains the following line: https://tvnow.best/api/list/YOUR_USERNAME/YOUR_PASSWORD/m3u8/movies

-Create a file in the same folder as getstreams.py named tv_vod_urls.txt that contains the following lines.
+Create a file in the same folder as getstreams.py named tv_vod_urls.txt that contains the following lines: https://tvnow.best/api/list/YOUR_USERNAME/YOUR_PASSWORD/m3u8/tvshows/1

-https://tvnow.best/api/list/YOUR_USERNAME/YOUR_PASSWORD/m3u8/tvshows/1
 #https://tvnow.best/api/list/YOUR_USERNAME/YOUR_PASSWORD/m3u8/tvshows/2
 #https://tvnow.best/api/list/YOUR_USERNAME/YOUR_PASSWORD/m3u8/tvshows/3